"Elevated Messy" (w/ Rachel Sennott)

 the people, you need to stop.
 If you're going straight,

-if it's a yellow, you need to stop so that the people who are doing the left turn can do their left turn, but they're doing it a little bit on red.
+if it's a yellow, you need to stop so that the people who are doing the left turn can do their left turn.
+But they're doing it a little bit on red.

 But are you guys going to speed through and take the yellow light?
 Well, do you know about this?
-If you're making, so it depends.
+If you're making, so basically it depends.
 So I'm a little bit speed up on yellow.

 I think we can all make a gauge.
 They're going to take my license away.